benjspitler/benjspitler.github.io/indonesia_scraper.md

 ## Using RSelenium to scrape the web for court cases in Indonesia

 This is a project I'm working on for a journalist friend who investigates environmental justice issues in Southeast Asia.
 One such issue relates to prosecutions of smallholder farmers in Indonesia.
 Indonesia has a major problem with air pollution, and in particular smoky haze, which blankets parts of Southeast Asia each year.
-Much of this haze originates in Indonesia, especially on the island of Sumatra, and then wafts across the Malacca Strait to Malaysia and Singapore; the haze is a source of diplomatic tension in the region, as well as a major health hazard.
+Much of this haze originates in Indonesia, on the islands of Sumatra and Borneo, and then wafts across the water to Malaysia and Singapore; the haze is a source of diplomatic tension in the region, as well as a major health hazard.

-The source of this haze, in part, is deliberate burning to clear land area in Sumatra.
-It is true that small farmers in Sumatra have practiced swidden agriculture for generations, but the large palm oil producers based in Indonesia also use these tactics on a larger scale to make space for expanding their plantations.
-Nevertheless, the Indonesian judiciary continues to prosecute small farmers for burning land, while palm oil concerns go largely unpunished.
+The source of this haze, in part, is deliberate burning to clear land area in Sumatra and Borneo.
+It is true that small farmers in these places have practiced swidden agriculture for generations, but the large palm oil and pulpwood conglomerates based in Indonesia also use these tactics on a much larger scale to make space for expanding their plantations.
+Nevertheless, the Indonesian judiciary continues to prosecute small farmers for burning land, while relatively few plantation concerns are punished.

+Information regarding the prosecution of farmers for burning is posted on a series of websites hosted by Indonesia's judiciary; each website pertains to a different federal district of Indonesia, and lists prosecutions and court cases for that district:

 ### Determining search terms